-Palmer House is established to address the homeless population of families and single women as well as a significant number of families living below the poverty line who are at risk of homelessness.
+Palmer House is established to address the homeless population of families, single women, and youth aging out of foster care as well as a significant number of these populations living below the poverty line who are at risk of homelessness.

 “The Hidden Homeless” or “The Invisible Homeless” are those we don’t see under a bridge or in parks; they are people without a permanent place to stay so they live on someone’s couch, in someone’s extra room, a weekly motel, or worse, in their cars.